Riot Endpoints

 Pagination

-Even for endpoints with a limited number of items (e.g., /courses
+Even for endpoints with a limited number of items (e.g., /courses), pagination is available to maintain consistency across all endpoints.

-.
+x-item-limit: Specifies the maximum number of items per page.
+The maximum allowed value is100, with a default of50.x-next-cursor: Pagination cursor for retrieving the next page of results.
+On the first request, the client may omit this header or include onlyx-item-limit.
 This value must be obtained from the ‘x-next-cursor’ response header of a previous API call.
 The cursor should be passed unchanged to fetch next pages.
 Here are some snippets to showcase the usage:

 Rate limits

-Rate limiting is enforced across all API endpoints and is scoped by the authentication token.
-This ensures fair usage and prevents abuse of the system.
+Rate limiting is enforced across all API endpoints and is scoped by the authentication key.
+This ensures fair usage and prevents abuse of the system.- Scope: Rate limits are applied per key, meaning all requests made with the same key share the same limit.

 - Configuration: Specific rate limits are defined and managed by the technical team.